 - Salt and pepper to taste

-- 4 to 5 cups fresh or frozen cheese tortellini
+- 4 cups fresh or frozen cheese tortellini

-Heat about 2 tablespoons of olive oil in a large Dutch oven.
-Cook the onion until softened, about 6-8 minutes.
+- Heat about 2 tablespoons of olive oil in a large pot or Dutch oven (I use a 5-quart).
+Cook the onions until softened, about 6-8 minutes.
 Add garlic and Italian seasoning, cook for another 2 minutes until fragrant.

-Stir in the sugar to reduce the acidity of the tomatoes.
+- Stir in the sugar to reduce the acidity of the tomatoes.
+If it's still too acidic, add a little bit more, ¼ teaspoon or less at a time, to taste.
 Season with salt and pepper to taste.

-Add the tortellini and simmer for 12-15 minutes or according to package instructions.
-If you’re using frozen tortellini, you may have to cook it a bit longer.
+- Add the tortellini and simmer for 8 to 10 minutes, or according to package instructions, with the lid half-covered.
+Note: If using frozen tortellini, you may have to cook it a bit longer.

-Add heavy cream to taste and simmer for 3 minutes.
-Add spinach, and cook for another 1-2 minutes, stirring.
+- Stir in heavy cream to taste and simmer for 1-2 minutes.
+If the soup is too thick, add more broth to taste.
+Then, add the spinach and cook for another 1-2 minutes, stirring.
 Top with parmesan cheese when serving.
 Enjoy!